sensation5566/html5-qrcode/examples/event-registration/README.md

 The demo uses `localStorage` to keep check-in information so it works without a backend server.

-Both pages start the scanner with `{ facingMode: { exact: "environment" } }` so that the back camera is used when available.
+Both pages start the scanner with `{ facingMode: "environment" }` so the back camera is preferred.
+If it isn't available, they fall back to the default camera automatically.

 File uploads are disabled—scanning works only through the camera.
 If you use `Html5QrcodeScanner`, pass `supportedScanTypes: [Html5QrcodeScanType.SCAN_TYPE_CAMERA]`